-Title IX is a federal law, enacted in 1972: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.
+The School Board takes seriously its obligations to ensure that no student or employee suffers discrimination on the basis of sex, as defined in Title IX of the Education Amendments Act of 1972.
+Title IX is a federal law, enacted in 1972 states: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

-Following a complaint being filed, the school and/or Title IX Coordinator will reach out to the individual affected by the misconduct, provide resources, information, and promptly begin appropriate steps to investigate.
+After a report of sexual harassment has been made, the school and/or Title IX Coordinator will reach out to the individual affected by the alleged misconduct, provide supportive measures, discuss the grievance policy, and offer the opportunity for the complainant to file a formal complaint if the behavior meets the Title IX definition of sexual harassment.
+If a formal complaint is filed, appropriate steps will be taken to investigate.
 Upon completing the investigation, the outcome will be shared with all stakeholders.

 1311 Balboa Avenue